American Airlines Flight 331: Aircraft and crew

 The aircraft involved was a Boeing 737-823, registration N977AN.
-The aircraft had manufacturer's serial number 29550 and made its first flight on 30 November 2001.
-The aircraft made its first flights under registration N1786B and was delivered to American Airlines on 20 December 2001.
+The aircraft had manufacturer's serial number 29550.

 The captain was 49-year-old Brian Cole, who had joined American Airlines in 1986.
 He had previously served as a captain/check airman on the Boeing 727 but now served as a Boeing 737 captain when the airline retired their 727s.
 Captain Cole had 11,147 flight hours, including 2,727 hours on the Boeing 737, and had prior experience landing on runway 12 at Kingston during inclement weather.

-The first officer had been with American Airlines since 1998, initially serving as a Boeing 727 first officer.
+The first officer was 45-year-old Daniel Billingsley, who had been with American Airlines since 1998, initially serving as a Boeing 727 first officer.
 He became a first officer on the Boeing 737 in 2002.
 He had 6,120 flight hours, with 5,027 of them on the Boeing 737.
 Both pilots had previously flown together.
 The first officer stated that he "was very comfortable flying" with Captain Cole.